MSCI4001 Research Methodology, Data Acquisition and Evaluation Part 1

 - Unit rules

-- an undergraduate major in Chemistry, Biochemistry and Molecular Biology, Genetics,
+- an undergraduate major in Chemistry, Biochemistry and Molecular Biology, Genetics, or a cognate discipline

 - Contact hours